 Why Should You Recruit on Campus?

 Recruiting on campus also offers easy access to the youngest generation of talent.
-Generation Z is expected to make up 30% of the workforce by 2030, and this digital-native generation is likely to have a significant impact on your organization.
+Gen Z workers make up about 12.6% of the workforce, as of 2023, and typically earn about $32,500 annually.
+This digital-native generation is likely to have a significant impact on your organization.
 With a thriving understanding of technology, Gen Z is motivated by meaningful work and the opportunity to develop their professional skills.
 Campus recruitment is the best way to tap into this new generation of talent.

 What Does a Campus Recruiter Do?